chenjianqu/dynamic_vins/dynamic_vins/config/viode/VIODE-master/README.md

-# The VIODE dataset
+# The kViode dataset
-This is a repository for the VIODE (Visual-Inertial Odometry in Dynamic Environments) dataset described in the paper:
+This is a repository for the kViode (Visual-Inertial Odometry in Dynamic Environments) dataset described in the paper:

-Koji Minoda, Fabian Schilling, Valentin Wüest, Dario Floreano, and Takehisa Yairi, **VIODE: A Simulated Dataset to Address the Challenges of Visual-Inertial Odometry in Dynamic Environments**, IEEE Robotics and Automation Letters (RA-L), 2021.
+Koji Minoda, Fabian Schilling, Valentin Wüest, Dario Floreano, and Takehisa Yairi, **kViode: A Simulated dataset to Address the Challenges of Visual-Inertial Odometry in Dynamic Environments**, IEEE Robotics and Automation Letters (RA-L), 2021.
 [PDF](https://ieeexplore.ieee.org/document/9351597)

 The overall documentation is available in the above RA-L paper.
-If you use VIODE in academic work, please cite:
+If you use kViode in academic work, please cite:
 ```
 @article{minodaRAL2021,
-  title={{VIODE}: A Simulated Dataset to Address the Challenges of Visual-Inertial Odometry in Dynamic Environments},
+  title={{kViode}: A Simulated dataset to Address the Challenges of Visual-Inertial Odometry in Dynamic Environments},
   author={Minoda, Koji, and Schilling, Fabian, and W\"{u}est, Valentin, and Floreano, Dario, and Yairi, Takehisa},
   journal={IEEE Robotics and Automation Letters},
   year={2021},